 - There may be a trust established separately for the spouse, using life insurance or other assets, that flow directly to the spouse.

 - Families may have previous estate plans, assets, or beneficiary assignments that do not take the spousal effect law into consideration and thereby potentially leave the spouse with less than intended (especially important for estranged or blended families).

 The experienced estate planning attorneys at Frame and Frame can help you restructure your existing estate plan to consider or offset the elective share.
 We’ll help you determine the best course of action, ahead of time, to preserve your family legacy and prevent future disputes.
-While these can sometimes be tough conversations, it is always better to plan ahead than to leave things to chance.
-Let us help take the weight off your shoulders by scheduling a legal consultation today.
+These are sometimes tough conversations, but always better to plan ahead than to leave things to chance.
+Let us help take the weight off your shoulders by scheduling a consultation today.